Current Retail: $59.95-$64.95

 And often it’s cold and/or damp too, so the chair acts as insulation adding even more comfort.
 In those occasions I use my Tyvek tarp to keep things clean and protected (after all the pad will turn into bed soon).

 Cooking and eating is especially nice while sitting on the Air Chair.
-Just get the stuff around and do everything without even needing to rise.
+Just spread the stuff around and do everything without even needing to stand up.
 It’s not often that we can find a rock or other place to sit exactly where it’s most convenient for doing those things.

 When it’s time to hit the bed, just remove it and inflate a bit to put in the hammock (or tent, if you’re using one).